 At the heart of the Emotion Works Approach is a simple and versatile visual resource called ‘The Component Model of Emotion’.
 This colour-coded model identifies seven aspects of emotional knowledge and competence that work together to show how ’emotion works’.

 In Primary School there are many opportunities to develop emotional literacy.
 I can see how a class teacher could use this in many lessons to explore characters in stories, poetry and topic work such as motives of key players in history.
 It would be good to develop many aspects of PSHE and RE.
 The literacy aspect works well to develop good writing and speaking.
 Children learn to develop their own understanding of what makes them work and how events, emotions, thoughts and behaviours work together.
 There are some fabulous examples of whole class learning on her website.
-Just look at the creative ways that teachers are using Emotion Works in the classroom.
+You can find out more about their Literacy Programme and stimuli idea on their padlets here Emotion Works Literacy Padlets

 For us as autism specialist teachers, we often work with individuals or 1:1 with pupils.
 We use Emotion Works as a teaching tool to develop emotional literacy.
 This involves introducing emotion words (using the visual symbols that come with the pack) and helping the child identify events and ‘triggers’ that prompt these emotions.
 With some pupils with autism, this helps their memory and recall as well as connecting events to emotions.
 With other children we use Emotion Works to help with problem solving.
 We might start by identifying a problem, a situation or an emotion they are struggling with, and then work with a 4, 5 or 6 part model (depending on the child) to work out what the problem is about.
 We can work out what things are connected to the problem and then concentrate on the blue cog in trying to work out what the solution or support needed could be.
 This blue cog is our favouritieâ€¦”What makes me feel better?” is a good question to ask.
 What we love is that all this involves the child.
 They are listened to, they offer their own viewpoint and they are involved in choosing the strategies for change.
 There are plenty of visual resources in the Emotion Works pack to support those with poorer verbal language and the whole structure helps pupils with autism be able to process each part at a time and then see it together as a whole.
 Here is an example of one exploring the character of the troll and the Billy goat from Claire’s website.